prestodb/presto/presto-docs/src/main/sphinx/connector/kafka.rst

-    Presto must still be able to connect to all nodes of the cluster even if only a subset is specified here as segment files may be located only on a specifc node.
+    Presto must still be able to connect to all nodes of the cluster even if only a subset is specified here as segment files may be located only on a specific node.

 ``kafka.connect-timeout``
 ^^^^^^^^^^^^^^^^^^^^^^^^^